 Let’s unpack that so it’s clear:

 According to the FHSA regulation referenced above, a ‘strong sensitizer’ is defined as, “a substance which will cause on normal living tissue through an allergic or photodynamic process a hypersensitivity which becomes evident on reapplication.”
-So, ArtResin was determined to be a product that would NOT likely cause allergy in most users, however given its chemical makeup as an epoxy resin, it does have the potential for causing allergy.
+So, ArtResin was determined to be a product that would not likely cause allergy in most users, however given its chemical makeup as an epoxy resin, it does have the potential for causing allergy.
 As such, we are required to write on our label: WARNING: May cause skin/eye irritation or allergic reaction.

 Again, if you are someone who finds themselves demonstrating allergic reaction to epoxy resin exposure, the advice from the medical community is to discontinue use indefinitely.
-Such a situation would truly be unfortunate, however nothing is every worth putting ahead of one’s health! :)
+Such a situation would truly be unfortunate, however nothing is ever worth putting ahead of one’s health! :)